Boeing finds new problem with 787 that will delay deliveries

 “It is too early to speculate about the nature or extent of any proposed Airworthiness Directives that might arise from the agency’s investigation,” said the spokesman, Lynn Lunsford, referring to potential safety orders that could be imposed on Boeing.

+It is a popular plane among airlines for international routes.
+Cowen analyst Cai von Rumohr expected Boeing to deliver 13 787s.
+He said airlines are pushing back deliveries because international travel is so depressed.

-Boeing’s slow pace of deliveries since early 2019 has robbed the company of much-needed cash.
+Boeing’s slow pace of deliveries since early 2019, when the Max was grounded, has robbed the company of much-needed cash.

-During production of the horizontal stabilizer at a Boeing plant, some parts were clamped together with too much force, resulting in improper gaps between sections.
-Boeing doesn’t believe it is an immediate safety issue but could lead to premature aging of the fuselage, and it is delaying some 787 deliveries while determining whether repairs are needed on planes that have already been delivered.
+Amid the bad news around the 787, Boeing reported Tuesday that it received orders for five Max jets in August, two by Polish charter airline Enter Air and three by a buyer that Boeing did not identify.
+It also reported selling three 777 cargo freighters.

 Boeing is still working with U.S. and foreign regulators to clear the Max for return to flying after two deadly crashes.
 Nearly 400 Max jets were in use when the fleet was grounded worldwide in March 2019 after crashes in Indonesia and Ethiopia killed 346 people.
 The Max was Boeing’s best-selling plane.